alexgrgr/CTU-Spark-NLP/README.md

 + Deploy!

-4. **Set a WebHook to your Dyno in Spark**
+5. **Set a WebHook to your Dyno in Spark**

-Finally, link Spark with your app you will need to set a target where Spark will send all messages received by the bot.
+To link Spark with your app you will need to set a target where Spark will send all messages received by the bot.
 This is called a **Webhook**.
 Please refer to the following documentation:
  [*Spark WebHook Creation*](https://developer.ciscospark.com/endpoint-webhooks-post.html "Create an Spark Webhook").

 You will notice on the left side of the above web the construction of the JSON message needed by Spark in order to contact it's API: